jaredkrinke/sic1/sic1-assembly.md

 More information about SIC-1 is available here: [README.md](README.md)

 ## Single Instruction Computer Mark 1 (SIC-1)
 The SIC-1 is an 8-bit computer with 256 bytes of memory.
-Programs are written in SIC-1 Assembly Language, as described below.
+Programs for the SIC-1 are written in SIC-1 Assembly Language, as described below.

 ## subleq instruction
 Each `subleq` instruction is 3 bytes, specified as follows: